 Examples of the type of support the service offers

-- Information on assistive software such as screen readers, Dyslexia support packages etc
+- Information about assistive software such as screen readers, dyslexia support packages and voice activated software

-- A laptop with voice recognition software which can be borrowed for short term loan by individuals
+- A laptop with voice recognition or magnification software which can be borrowed for short term loan by individuals

-- A pool of assistive hardware such as ergonomic mice which can be borrowed for short term loan by individuals.
+- A pool of assistive hardware such as ergonomic mice which can be borrowed on short term loan by individuals.